briancullinan2/multigame/README.md

   * Make "tech-demo" as an example of some game dynamic.
 Make a Matrix mod that loads the white loading program and jump simulation and UrT subway.
 Make a space to planet landing sequence with death modes. https://www.youtube.com/watch?v=sLqXFF8mlEU
   * Quake 5 play on the home-worlds of each species, but in a mistakenly massive defeat of stop the Arenas on Vadrigas, they've expanded to each home world.
   * 2001 Space Odyssey to meet VEGA aka HAL aka SKYNET
+  * Alice in wonderland mod, pill to make you big or small, flip map upside down as a view mode,
+  * mirror in front of the view with a 3rd person reflection of which direction the player is facing, forcing player to shoot backwards

 # Documentation